-Apart from these, there are numerous varieties of more localised paroxysmal neuralgic pains referred to individual branches of the trigeminal nerve, and associated with "tender points of Valleix" over their foramina of exit.
+over their foramina of exit.
 In such local neuralgias, and in tic douloureux itself, we should always search carefully for some local exciting cause in the mouth, nose, ear, or eye.
 A carious or inflamed tooth may cause neuralgia in the whole of the corresponding division of the fifth nerve, and the dental surgeon by extracting it will relieve the condition.
 But we must beware of extracting sound teeth simply because the patient refers neuralgic pain to them.
 Sometimes an abnormally-placed tooth, though healthy in itself, may cause neuralgia.
-Thus a lady of fifty-eight had had a constant burning pain along the right side of her tongue for eight years, together with a feeling of numbness in the area of the second division of the fifth nerve.
+Thus a lady of fifty-eight had had a constant burning pain along the right side of her tongue for eight years, together with a feeling of numbress in the area of the second division of the fifth nerve.
 This had been vainly treated by numerous drugs, whilst all the time the real exciting cause lay in an imperfectly-erupted lower wisdom-tooth on the corresponding side, the date of the pain coinciding with the first appearance of the tooth.
-Disease of the antrum or other accessory air-sinus, nasal polypi, and other local lesions may all cause localised If, in addition, the patient be anæmic or gouty, the neuralgias. tendency to neuralgia is increased.
+Disease of the antrum or other accessory airsinus, nasal polypi, and other local lesions may all cause localised neuralgias.
+If, in addition, the patient be anæmic or gouty, the tendency to neuralgia is increased.
 But anæmia or gout alone will not cause a local neuralgia.
 Some local determining cause must also be present, though it is sometimes difficult to discover.
 The combination of unilateral pain in the region of the third division of the trigeminal with obstructive deafness of the Eustachian tube type, and impaired movement of the soft palate on the same side, is generally due to a new growth in the lateral wall of the naso-pharynx.
-Syphilitic basal meningitis or gumma, implicating the fifth nerve in the floor of the skull, may cause trigeminal neuralgia.
-The patients usually show other evidences of intra-cranial disease, and we should look for signs of involvement of the sensory or motor root (see p.
-141). such lesions last any considerable time, they tend to produce some anæsthesia of the affected nerve-area.
+Syphilitic basal meningitis or gumma, implicating the fifth nerve in the floor of the skull. may cause trigeminal neuralgia.
+The patients usually show other evidences of intra-cranial disease, and we should look for signs of involvement of the sensory or motor root (see page 154).
+If such lesions last any considerable time, they tend to produce some anæsthesia of the affected nerve-area.
 Localised anæsthesia suggests an organic neuritis rather than a mere neuralgia.